-Current research topics, [publications], and [supervisions] include: economic development and structural change, technological change and productivity growth, productive and regional diversification, increasing returns to scale and technological change, balance of payments constrained growth.
+Current research topics, [publications], and [supervisions] include: economic development and structural change, economic complexity and economic development, technological change and productivity growth, productive and regional diversification, increasing returns to scale and technological change, and balance-of-payments constrained growth.